 Investors can choose from two main options to obtain a second passport:

 The government fees associated with a real estate investment are now as follows:

 We advise that investors who are considering the Caribbean options for a second passport to also review the other Citizenship by Investment schemes available in St Kitts, Grenada, Antigua and Barbuda.

 La Vida Golden Visas can assist with both the donation and real estate options for these programme.
-To view some of our most popular investment projects in the Caribbean, follow this link for Real Estate Options.
+Please note for real estate you must invest into a government approved project.
+The Jungle Bay Resort is a very popular choice for our investors.
+To view our real estate projects in the Caribbean, follow this link for Real Estate Options.

 La Vida CEO Paul Williams met with the head of the Citizenship Investment Unit for Antigua and Barbuda, Chisanga Chekwe at the 7th Industry Elite Convention in Shanghai where Mr Chekwe outlined the key features of the citizenship investment programme.